QuincyChengAtWork/katacoda-scenarios/conjur-nginx-proxy/docker-compose.md

 The proxy service uses the [official NGINX image](https://hub.docker.com/_/nginx/) from DockerHub.
 It depends on the Conjur service, connecting using the local private Docker network.
 Unlike the Conjur or database services, it exposes a port (443, the standard port for HTTPS connections) to the Internet.
 This will serve as the TLS gateway for Conjur.

-This service defines three volumes: the NGINX config file, a self-signed certificate, and a private key related to the certificate.
-Explanation of those files follows below.
-The files are made accessible from the local file system for read-only access by the container.

 #### Production tips
 For the convenience of a tutorial, we automatically generate a self-signed certificate and provide it to the proxy service.
 For reasons that are described in more detail [below](https://www.conjur.org/tutorials/nginx.html#tlstlsconf), this is unsuitable for production Conjur deployments.